yliow/work-study/README.txt

 -- projects/latex-templates/quiz/template/questions/
 -- /usr/share/texlive/texmf-local/tex/latex/yliow/

-ciss240/q/q0101/questions/* are mainly copyed from projects/latex-templates/quiz/template/questions/*
+ciss240/q/q0101/questions/* are mainly copied from projects/latex-templates/quiz/template/questions/*
 Later extra information where added to the this* files in ciss240/q/q0101/questions/*.
 This is the same for all other questions/ in all courses.